opendistro-for-elasticsearch/alerting-kibana-plugin/README.md

 - `yarn start`

-  Starts Kibana and includes this plugin.
+  Starts Kibana on the root directory (not alerting plugin directory) and includes this plugin.
 Kibana will be available on `localhost:5601`.

 - `yarn test:jest`